royalnine/voltz_liquidation/bot_contracts/README.md

 python ./scripts/deploy_liquidation_bot.py
 ```

-remember the output contract address this is needed to run the bot
+remember the output contract address, this will be needed to run the bot